 - a.
-Connect a variable autotransformer between the input power source and the power supply line plug. - b.
-Connect the test equipment across the output of the V1 supply as shown in Figure A-5.
-Operate the electronic load in constant current mode and set its current to 1.000 A. Input off the electronic load. - Adjust the autotransformer for a low line input (-10% of nominal voltage). - d.
+Connect a variable autotransformer between the input power source and the power supply line plug. - Connect the test equipment across the output of the V1 supply as shown in Figure A-7.
+Operate the electronic load in constant current mode and set its current to 1.000 A. - Adjust the autotransformer for a low line input (-10% of nominal voltage). - d.
 Turn on the power.
-Push the V1 METER switch in and adjust the output of the supply to 25.0 volts, then input on the electronic load.
-Record the DVM indication. - e.
-Adjust the autotransformer for high line voltage input (+10% of nominal voltage) and recheck the DVM indication immediately.
-The readings' difference during the immediate change should be within 0.01% plus 2 mV of the reading in step (d). - f.
+Push the V1 METER switch in and adjust the output of the supply to 25.0 volts, and record the DVM indication. - e.
+Adjust the autotransformer for high line voltage input (+10% of nominal voltage) and recheck the DVM indication.
+It should be within 0.01% plus 2 mV of the reading in step (d). - f.
 Repeat steps (b) through (e) for the V2 supply.